jcac2000/Juice-Shop/README.md

 <strong>2.
 Client-Side Validation Logic - First line of defense</strong>

-This is the first line of defense.
-It isn’t meant to stop a hacker (since a hacker can bypass the browser), but it is meant to ensure Data Integrity.
+Although a client-side validation can not fully stop a hacker because he/she can bypass the browser, this step provides a first line of defense and ensures Data Integrity regarding the authentication process.

-The @ Check: By using !email.includes('@'), we perform a basic structural check.
+* The @ Check: By using !email.includes('@'), we perform a basic structural check.
 This ensures the data "looks" like an email before the server wastes resources processing it.

-Length Constraints: Checking password.length < 8 enforces a minimum entropy.
+* Length Constraint: Checking password.length < 8 enforces a minimum entropy.

 UX Feedback: If these checks fail, the script updates the DOM (the visible webpage) to show an error message without a page reload, creating a smooth "Single Page Application" (SPA) feel.